 Want to know more about non-medication alternatives to various conditions like Migraine, chronic pain, ADHD, Stress using Neurofeedback or Biofeedback techniques, then keep reading.

-Give us a call if you want to know more.
+Contact us if you want to know more.
 We will be more than happy to help you find the right treatment for your condition.

-ADHD Medication Side Effects I am writing this as a follow-up to a prior entry which compared medications commonly used to treat ADHD.
-I again begin with the declaration that I am not a physician, but our work with children and adults has brought me into regular...read more
+I am writing this as a follow-up to a prior entry which compared medications commonly used to treat ADHD.
+I again begin with the declaration that I am not a physician, but our work with children and adults has brought me into regular contact with ADHD medications and...read more

 The Importance of Attention: Any way you look at it, the ability to attend, or to focus, is extremely important.
 It is not only people with ADHD who can benefit from improving their attention.
 The better you focus, the better you will be able to do whatever it is you...read more